Want to learn a bit more? Click here: What is CUFBA?

 How Do I Join CUFBA?

-Click on the “join” tab on our home page to fill out a membership form.
-You will be contacted by us with further information, and will be given a “collection” of your own.
-As for requirements, we are looking to include schools that have existing food bank programs (of any kind), and schools who are developing them.
+Click on the “join” tab on our home page to view our membership types and to fill out a registration form.
+You will be contacted by us with further information.

 History and Background of CUFBA